 Fraud prevention tools that simply provide a score or recommendation don’t protect merchants from chargebacks.
 They simply give merchants their best effort but without accountability since the merchant remains liable for chargebacks from fraud.
 As most merchants know this they take a conservative approach when approving orders and lose more in declined orders (“false negatives”) that they should have accepted than in chargebacks from fraud.

 Signifyd eliminates a merchant’s risk from fraud by providing a 100% financial guarantee against every order we approve.
-We accept more orders than merchants can accept on their own since we leverage real-time machine learning across more 10,000 merchants with access to far more transaction data than any single merchant can acquire themselves.
-With Signifyd merchants can accept more orders and significantly reduce order review times without the fear of fraud.
-Guaranteed.
+We accept more orders than merchants can accept on their own since we leverage real-time machine learning across thousands of merchants with access to far more transaction data than any single merchant can acquire themselves.
+With Signifyd merchants can accept more orders and significantly reduce order review times without the fear of fraud with our guaranteed fraud protection.